 The group grants cash-settled appreciation rights to management in terms of a long-term incentive scheme.
-The value of these appreciation rights are linked to the performance of diluted HEPS.
-The liability which is not expected to be settled within 12 months is discounted to present value using market yields, at the reporting date, on government bonds with maturity dates that most closely match the terms of maturity of the group's related liabilities.
+The value of these appreciation rights are linked to the performance of diluted headline earnings per shares (HEPS).
+The liability, which is not expected to be settled within 12 months, is discounted to present value using market yields at the reporting date on government bonds with maturity dates that most closely match the terms of maturity of the group's related liabilities.
 Any difference between projected performance and actual performance is recognised through an actuarial gain or loss based on the projected unit credit method which is recognised immediately in profit or loss.